Asabeneh/30-Days-Of-JavaScript/readMe.md

 console.log(country.toLowerCase())   // finland
 ```

-5. *substr()*: It takes two arguments,the starting index and number of characters to slice.
+5. *substr()*: It takes two arguments, the starting index and number of characters to slice.

 ```js
 let string = 'JavaScript'